icorei/Human_activityGS/dict/README.md

 # Instructions for *dict* (dictionaries) folder

-This folder includes files that are used in the text-analysis to either exclude words and phrases or to combine related terms into broader concepts.
+This folder includes files that are used in the lexical analysis to either exclude words and phrases or to combine related terms into broader concepts.

 ## File formats